Lawrence Durrell: Breakdown of marriage

 At the outbreak of World War Two in 1939, Durrell's mother and siblings returned to England, while Nancy and he remained on Corfu.
 In 1940, they had a daughter, Penelope Berengaria.
-After the fall of Greece, Lawrence and Nancy escaped via Crete to Alexandria, Egypt.
+After the fall of Greece, Lawrence and Nancy escaped from Kalamata, where they had been teaching, via Crete to Alexandria, Egypt.
 The marriage was already under strain and they separated in 1942.
 Nancy took the baby Penelope with her to Jerusalem.

 During his years on Corfu, Durrell had made notes for a book about the island.
 He did not write it fully until he was in Egypt towards the end of the war.
-In the book Prospero's Cell, Durrell described Corfu as "this brilliant little speck of an island in the Ionian," with waters "like the heartbeat of the world itself".
+In the book Prospero's Cell, Durrell described Corfu as "this brilliant little speck of an island in the Ionian" with waters "like the heartbeat of the world itself".

 Press attaché in Egypt and Rhodes; second marriage

 During World War Two, Durrell served as a press attaché to the British embassies, first in Cairo and then Alexandria.
 While in Alexandria he met Eve (Yvette) Cohen (1918–2004), a Jewish Alexandrian.
 She inspired his character Justine in The Alexandria Quartet.
 In 1947, after his divorce from Nancy was completed, Durrell married Eve Cohen, with whom he had been living since 1942.
 The couple's daughter, Sappho Jane, was born in Oxfordshire in 1951, and named after the ancient Greek poet Sappho.

-In May 1945, Durrell obtained a posting to Rhodes, the largest of the Dodecanese islands which Italy had taken over from the disintegrating Ottoman Empire in 1912 during the Balkan Wars.
+In May 1945, Durrell obtained a posting to Rhodes, the largest of the Dodecanese islands that Italy had taken over from the disintegrating Ottoman Empire in 1912 during the Balkan Wars.
 With the Italian surrender to the Allies in 1943, German forces took over most of the islands and held onto them as besieged fortresses until the war's end.
 Mainland Greece was at that time locked in civil war.
 A temporary British military government was established in the Dodecanese at war's end, pending sovereignty being transferred to Greece in 1947, as part of war reparations from Italy.
 Durrell set up house with Eve in the little gatekeeper's lodge of an old Turkish cemetery, just across the road from the building used by the British Administration.
 (Today this is the Casino in Rhodes' new town.)
 His co-habitation with Eve Cohen could be discreetly ignored by his employer, while the couple gained from staying within the perimeter security zone of the main building.
 His book Reflections on a Marine Venus was inspired by this period and was a lyrical celebration of the island.
 It avoids more than a passing mention of the troubled war times.